Semi truck going under an interstate bridge at sunset

 Commercial Driver's License Training

-Southeast Tech's CDL program is certified to provide Entry Level Driver Training regulations set by the Federal Motor Carrier Safety Administration.
+Both pathways in Southeast Tech's CDL program are certified to provide Entry Level Driver Training regulations set by the Federal Motor Carrier Safety Administration.
 Your duties as a trained CDL driver might include:

 Types of Drivers